-These bacon wrapped shrimp are jumbo prawns brushed with a sweet and savory glaze, then broiled to perfection.
+These bacon wrapped shrimp are jumbo prawns wrapped with bacon and brushed with a sweet and savory glaze, then broiled to perfection.
 A simple yet elegant appetizer or main course option that is sure to get rave reviews from family and friends!

 Everything is better with bacon!
 My family always requests bacon green beans and bacon mac and cheese for dinner.
 When you wrap shrimp in bacon, you end up with decadent little bites that are perfect for any occasion.